Reducing Racial Disparities

 Eliminating Sleep-Related Deaths

-During the May 12, 2020 Community Action Council meeting, Rita Horwitz, President and CEO, Better Health Partnership, and Dr. Brian Mercer, Department Chair of Obstetrics & Gynecology, MetroHealth, provided an update on the work of First Year Cleveland (FYC) Action Team 4.
+On September 3, 2020 Community Action Council meeting, Rita Horwitz, President and CEO, Better Health Partnership, and Dr. Brian Mercer, Department Chair of Obstetrics & Gynecology, MetroHealth, provided an update on the work of First Year Cleveland (FYC) Action Team 4 during Better Health Partnership's 2020 Virtual Annual Report to the Community.

 FYC Action Team 4 was formed in May 2018 with the overarching goal of reducing extreme premature births and racial disparities.
 Four Cuyahoga County healthcare systems (Cleveland Clinic, University Hospitals, MetroHealth and Southwest General) were brought together to establish goals for the Action Team.
 The goals were informed by the Cuyahoga County Board of Health 2017 data on premature births, which indicated that 90 percent of infant deaths resulted from births before 26 weeks gestation, including a significant number of deaths occurring before 20 weeks gestation.